8 Minute Read

 - Office supplies

-- Computer equipment
+- Computer equipment and software

 - Home office

 Careful documentation and detailed bookkeeping–like saving all your original receipts and invoices—can help you prove that those expenses were vital to your business, which will save you money come tax season.

 That might be easier said than done since one in four freelancers have trouble keeping track of expenses.(7) Don’t be one of these haphazard folks!
 Opening a separate checking account specifically for freelance work-related transactions is a good solution, helping you separate work expenses from personal ones.

 There’s more good news for freelancers on the tax front.
 As a result of the recently passed tax reform legislation, most freelancers will get to deduct 20% from their freelance income—meaning they won’t pay taxes on that 20%.
 For example, if you made $5,000 from your photography side hustle this year, you can shave $1,000—or 20%—off your taxable income.

 You might also want to check and see if you’re eligible for the Earned Income Tax Credit (or EITC/ETC)—a refundable credit that cuts taxes owed for workers with low to moderate income.

 From Freelancer to Small Business Owner: Should I Incorporate My Side Hustle?